BIAPT/EEGsonic/resonance_gui/flask-app/readme.md

 input4: min = 0.6, peak = 0.7, max: 0.8,
 input5: min = 0.8, peak = 0.9, max: 1.0.
 ```
-It is set up this way, so if you adjust the range for a specific brain, you only need to adjust the range and all 5 of these Tracks will adjust accordingly.
+It is set up this way, so if you adjust the range for a specific brain, you only need to adjust the Range and all 5 of these Tracks will adjust accordingly.
+In this case, when steadily increasing the Signal across the Range, you would hear Track1 ramp up and down, then silence at 0.2, then Track2, silence at 0.4 and so on.
+To overlap the sounds you would slightly overlap the input min and max of the different Tracks.

 ##### volume Inputs